AndrewBoryk/ABMediaView/README.md

 - (void) mediaViewDidDismiss: (ABMediaView *) mediaView;
 ```

-If one is looking to cache the images, videos, or gifs that are being downloaded via the ABMediaView, delegates have been made handle to get these objects.
+If one is looking to cache the images, videos, or GIFs that are being downloaded via the ABMediaView, delegates have been made handle to get these objects.

 ```objective-c